ckapoor7/GANs/README.md

 # Generative Adversarial Network (GAN)
-GANs is a relatively new technique to a sublass of machine learning problems known as *"generative modelling"* employed with the help of **deep learning methods**.\
+GANs is a relatively new technique to a subclass of machine learning problems known as *"generative modelling"* employed with the help of **deep learning methods**.\
 The idea of such a model is to identify a certain set of *regularities* in a large batch of data, and use this to train a model which can "generate" *plausible* new examples that seem as though they are from the same dataset.\
 In its essence, there are **2** sub models to this problem: A **generator**(for generating new examples) and a **discriminator**(for testing the plausibility of the generated samples).